 You might be relieved to discover the best advertising… isn’t.
 By that I mean the adage, ‘less is more’ applies when it comes art directing your graphics that will allow you make your name known and associated with being a professional voice talent with taste and an elevated aesthetic.

-By continually adding new content to the Internet, especially in audio and video formats, is how Facebook and YouTube became household names.
-Generally speaking, SEO (Search Engine Optimization) is how traffic is driven on the Internet.
-The practice of continually updating and adding new content to any site, and naming each with key (searchable) words and phrases are meant to improve the number of visitors to your web site.
-In theory, anyway.
+If you are you a voice actor with more than four voiceover demos, it’s likely you’re relying almost solely on Pay-to-Play (P2P) sites, rather than aiming to secure work primarily through talent agents.
+This multiple demo “promotional” model was adopted chiefly by online sources to benefit most from your on-going attempts to “feed the algorithm”.
+After all, continually adding new content to the Internet, especially in audio and video formats, is how Facebook and YouTube became household names.
+This is how SEO (Search Engine Optimization) has driven traffic on the Internet for the last decade or more.
+And the practice of continually updating and adding new content to any site, and naming each with key (searchable) words and phrases are meant to improve the number of visitors to your web site.

-Yet, when it comes to voiceover all that might be a bit of overkill.
+However, when it comes to voiceover all that, and more, might just be overkill.

 For example, I don’t want to see what you look like if I’m casting you for a voiceover.
 I want to IMAGINE what you look like.
 Your job as a voice actor is literally to engage the listeners’ imagination.
-This fact is far too powerful an opportunity, if not responsibility, to overlook.
+This fact is far too powerful to overlook.

-Unfortunately, a bulk of voiceover web sites are overwhelmed with the same tired graphic images of mouths, sound waves, headshots that read like you’re selling real estate, and the ever popular, overused ribbon microphone.
+Unfortunately, a bulk of voiceover web sites are overwhelmed with the same tired graphic images of mouths, sound waves, headshots that read like you’re selling real estate, and, lest we forget, the ever popular, overused (limited imagination) ribbon microphone.
 All of which tells us absolutely nothing about you, except—yep, you guessed it—I suppose you do voiceover, huh?
-Thought so.

 Copyright © 2019 by Kate McClanaghan.
 All Rights Reserved.